6 Traits of Biblical Beauty

 Showing hospitality can come in different ways but the true example of hospitality, we need to look no farther than Jesus Christ.

 When he died on the cross for the redemption of our sins, He showed the ultimate act of hospitality.
 Because of what Christ did for us, we who believe are welcome into the household of God.
 When we show others acts of service through hospitality, we are ultimately reflecting God’s love which in turns is revealing biblical beauty.

 Washing the Feet of Saints

 Thankfully to the invention of shoes and paved sidewalks, we don’t have to walk through dirt and mud which would cover our feet with filth.
 Back in biblical times though, washing feet was another act of service because it was a dirty job and one that wasn’t looked on with reverence.
 After all, who wants to wash smelly, stinky feet?

 But think about the dirty, or undesired tasks, that need to be done on a daily basis?
-Washing diapers, scrubbing floors, sweeping up Cheerios for the umpteenth time, or whatever mundane, household task you do to serve your family on a daily basis.
+Washing diapers, scrubbing floors, sweeping up Cheerios for the umpteenth time, or whatever mundane, the household tasks you do to serve your family on a daily basis.

 Then there is the service that you do outside of your family when you volunteer, serve in your church or community or go on a mission trip.
 We may not be physically washing feet these days but giving our time and talents in service to build the kingdom of God is honorable.